Helly Hansen: History

-Company takeovers
+Corporate history

 By 1995, the company was owned by Norwegian conglomerate Orkla.
 That year, Orkla sold a 50% stake in Helly Hansen to Resource Group International, which merged with Aker in 1996.

-In 1997, Investcorp bought Aker's stake and most of Orkla's stake, giving it 70% ownership.
-The company was valued at $160 million.
+In 1997, Investcorp bought Aker's stake and most of Orkla's stake, resulting in its 70% ownership of Helly Hansen, which was valued at $160 million at the time.

-In October 2006, Investcorp sold its interest in Helly Hansen to Altor Equity Partners, "a private equity firm focusing on investments in companies based in the Nordic region."
+In October 2006, Investcorp sold its shares in Helly Hansen to Altor Equity Partners, a private equity firm.

 In 2012, Altor sold a 75% stake in Helly Hansen to the Ontario Teachers' Pension Plan.

-In 2015 the Ontario Teachers' Pension Plan increased its position, acquiring Altor's remaining stock in the business.

-In May 2018, the pension plan sold the company to Canadian Tire, a retailer, for CA$985 million.
+In 2015, the Ontario Teachers' Pension Plan increased its position, acquiring Altor's remaining stock in the business.
+In May 2018, Ontario Teachers sold the company to Canadian Tire for CA$985 million.

+In February 2025, Kontoor Brands agreed to acquire Helly Hansen for $1.3 billion.
+The acquisition was completed in June 2025.

 Partnerships

 In February 2011, a three-year partnership was announced with guiding company Mountain Madness to outfit all Mountain Madness operations guides "with technical apparel from head to toe" beginning the 2011 season and extending through 2013.

 In November 2012, Helly Hansen partnered with the US Ski and Snowboard Association to be their official baselayer provider.
 The US Alpine Ski Team wore Helly Hansen baselayer while competing in Sochi.

 Helly Hansen is the official apparel sponsor of the NOOD Regatta Races for sailing.

 In July 2015, Helly Hansen became the apparel partner for Canada’s alpine and para-alpine ski teams.

+In 2020, Helly Hansen partnered with The Ocean Race.

+Controversies

+Far-right appropriation

+Helly Hansen clothing has been appropriated by far-right and neo-Nazi groups due to the brand’s "HH" logo, which extremists choose to interpret as an abbreviation for "Heil Hitler."
+Reports of this association have surfaced internationally, and in Australia members of the National Socialist Network (NSN) were observed wearing Helly Hansen jackets during the March for Australia rallies on 31 August 2025, with media noting their presence in both Perth and Melbourne.